 Are They Always Needed?

 If your child has lost a baby tooth earlier than expected, it’s best not to assume.
-A quick visit to your family or pediatric dentist can clarify how space maintainers work and whether using one makes sense, or if watchful waiting is the better option.
+A quick visit to your family or pediatric dentist can clarify how dental space maintainers work and whether using one makes sense, or if watchful waiting is the better option.

 Local Insight: Why Space Maintainers Are Common in Yuma Dental Practices